EricZinda/Perplexity/backlog.md

 Cleanup:
     Hi Pri:
+        - Stop processing after some time and give the best answer so far
         - Tests don't properly record output from events (like restarting the game)
         - very slow
             - how about a vegetarian soup?